If I’m REALLY honest, December is a tough one for me…

 Christmas isn’t about how much money you have, buying everyone on your list the most expensive item, spending the day at a certain location, or with certain people out of expectation.
 No. Christmas is a time to reflect and be thankful for the incredible people, things, and opportunities we are blessed with DAILY.
 And THAT is the way I want to celebrate!

 So with a new point of view, I’m proud to report I’ve spent the past few Christmas’s making new memories rather than living in (and resenting) the past.
-So far I’ve spent this season visiting New York’s renowned Christmas decor (always followed by a much needed dirty martini with my husband because…tourists), and I look forward to a Friendmas style Christmas Eve dinner with my quarantine crew.
-And though I miss my family, it’s the happiest holiday I’ve had in years.
+So far I’ve spent this season visiting New York’s renowned Christmas décor (always followed by a much needed dirty martini with my partner because…tourists), watched the Grinch and Christmas Vacation while trimming the tree, and I look forward to an annual Friendmas style Christmas Eve dinner with two of my best friends who also celebrate in their own way.
+And though it may not be “traditional”, it’s the happiest holiday I’ve had in years.

-If you’ve been a Grinch like me in holiday past, I challenge you to shift your perspective and spend your holidays in a more grateful state of mind, rather than in self pity this year.
-Whether you celebrate solo, host a Covid-compliant Friendmas dinner with others who can’t make it home, or celebrate with family, simply challenge yourself to celebrate with thankfulness in your heart for everything that IS great in life.
+My point to this?
+GIRL it’s okay if you’ve been a Grinch like me in holiday past.
+But this year, I challenge you to shift your perspective and spend your holidays in a more grateful state of mind, rather than in self pity this year.
+Whether you celebrate solo, host a Friendmas dinner, or celebrate with family, simply challenge yourself to celebrate with thankfulness in your heart for everything that IS great in life.
 I promise the Christmas music on repeat sounds much better this way!